 If you are a high saver, then a Roth 401(k) may make more sense for you.
-Maxing out a Roth 401(k) places more total dollars into a tax-deferred account than maxing out a traditional 401(k).
+Maxing out a Roth 401(k) places more total dollars into a tax-deferred account than if you were to max out a traditional 401(k).

-Let’s say you max out your 401(k) for this year by contributing the full allowed amount of $19,500 ($26,000 if you are over age 50).
-While the $19,500 contribution into a Roth 401(k) is with post-tax dollars, the traditional 401(k) is with pre-tax dollars.

-After 30 years earning 5% annually, you now have $621,757 in your retirement account.
-Unfortunately, with the traditional 401(k), you must pay income taxes on your retirement funds.
-Assuming you pay 30% in taxes, the traditional 401(k) will leave you with only $435,229 to spend in retirement versus the $621,757 tax-free in the Roth.
-For the traditional 401(k) to have a balance of $621,757 after taxes, the amount of the pre-tax contribution would need to be $27,857 (over the maximum yearly contribution cap of $19,500 for 2020).
+Let’s say you max out your 401(k) in 2022 by contributing the full allowed amount of $20,500 ($27,000 if you are over age 50).
+While the $20,500 contribution into a Roth 401(k) is with post-tax dollars, the traditional 401(k) is with pre-tax dollars.
+In this hypothetical scenario, after 30 years earning 5% annually, you now have $1,360,000 in your retirement account.
+Unfortunately, with a traditional 401(k), you must pay income taxes on your retirement funds.
+Assuming you pay 30% in taxes, a traditional 401(k) will leave you with $953,000, to spend in retirement versus the $1,360,000 tax-free in a Roth.
+For a traditional 401(k) to have a balance of $1,360,000 after taxes, the amount of the pre-tax contribution would need to be $29,242 (over the maximum yearly contribution cap of $20,500 for 2022).

+This example demonstrates that a Roth 401(k) is probably the better choice for high savers, as you get more total tax-deferred benefits.
 Secondly, high savers may find that they are unable to take advantage of some of the options of using a traditional 401(k).
 For example, you can convert a traditional 401(k) with a high account balance to a Roth IRA.
 But this conversion may put you into a higher tax bracket than you initially planned for, which means you’re losing out on the tax advantages.

 For most of us who follow the normal salary curve, it makes sense to use a Roth 401(k) early in your career and then contribute to a traditional 401(k) later as your earnings increase.
 This strategy helps you avoid the highest tax brackets during your highest earning years and provides flexibility when making retirement withdrawals.
 It might be the best solution, especially if you work in a high tax state and plan to retire in a low tax state.

-Everyone’s financial situation is different, and you must account for differences in state tax treatment, income, and retirement expectations that influence what is the best choice.
+Everyone’s financial situation is different, and you must account for differences in state tax treatment, current income, and retirement expectations that influence what is the best choice.
 Speak to your advisor about how these strategies, if implemented now, can make a significant difference in the balance of your retirement account at the end of your career.